JayeshGawde/ICCDB/README.md

-# this is database about ICC(International Cricket Council)
+# this is a database about ICC(International Cricket Council)